DavidWeiss2/linear-vscode-issues/README.md

 You can configure the extension with the following settings:

 - `linear-git-tools.openInDesktopApp`: Open the issue in the Linear desktop app instead of the browser. (default: `false`)
-- `linear-git-tools.includeIssueNameInBranch`: Include the issue name in the new branch name. (default: `true`)
-- `linear-git-tools.maxCharactersFromIssueName`: Maximum number of characters to include from the issue name in the new branch name. (default: `35`)
 - `linear-git-tools.autoCheckoutBranchAfterIssueCreation`: Automatically checkout the new branch after creation of the issue.
 Options: `ask`, `yes`, `no`. (default: `ask`)

 ## Developing & Contributing